43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 Fiber internet is known as symmetrical: the same upload speed as download speed.
 That makes sharing photos and files easier and more reliable than ever.

 Although latency exists in every network due to distance and speed, fiber's latency is mostly undetectable.
-With fiber, latency is not an issue.
-Take a look at the average latency results below:
+Review the average latency results below:

 • Fiber-optic latency: 10ms or less